Given the extraordinary circumstances, Assumption will temporarily offer to students flexibility with regard to their grades.

 Should students make this decision on their own?
 Who else should students consult?

-The College strongly recommends that students talk to their professor in the class for which they are considering a pass/ no credit option.
+The University strongly recommends that students talk to their professor in the class for which they are considering a pass/ no credit option.
 Students should also speak with their academic advisor to determine if this is the best option.

 Assumption offers to students two, pass/ no credit opportunities for the entire 4-year course of study.
 If students opt to take up to three classes pass/ no credit in Spring 2020, will they have used all of their opportunities?